 Mature language and environment.
 Since its creation in 2011, Kotlin has developed continuously, not only as a language but as a whole ecosystem with robust tooling.
 Now it's seamlessly integrated into Android Studio and is actively used by many companies for developing Android applications.

 Interoperability with Java.
 You can use Kotlin along with the Java programming language in your applications without needing to migrate all your code to Kotlin.

 Easy learning.
 Kotlin is very easy to learn, especially for Java developers.

 Big community.
 Kotlin has great support and many contributions from the community, which is growing all over the world.
-According to Google, over 60% of the top 1000 apps on the Play Store use Kotlin.
+Over 95% of the top thousand Android apps use Kotlin.

-Many startups and Fortune 500 companies have already developed Android applications using Kotlin – see the list at the Google website for Kotlin developers.
+Many startups and Fortune 500 companies have already developed Android applications using Kotlin, see the list on the Google website for Android developers.